dejianiss/Windows-Security-Log-Analysis/README.md

 ## Steps

-StepsRef 1: Windows Security Event Viewer - Audit FailureThis screenshot captures a Windows Event Properties dialog for Event ID 4625.
+StepsRef 1: Windows Security Event Viewer - Audit Failure This screenshot captures a Windows Event Properties dialog for Event ID 4625.
 It shows an "Audit Failure" log within the Simplilearn enterprise lab infrastructure where an account failed to log on at 1:38 PM.Event Viewer - Audit Failure Event 4625

 <p><strong>Ref 1: Windows Security Event Viewer - Audit Failure</strong><br>
 This screenshot captures a Windows Event Properties dialog for Event ID 4625.
 It shows an "Audit Failure" log within the Simplilearn enterprise lab infrastructure where an account failed to log on at 1:38 PM.</p>